 The reasons above convey that now is the time to start planning to ensure the systems are compliant and operational before phase three.

-How to Transition From AOBRD to ELD for Current HOS247 Customers
+How to Transit From AOBRD to ELD for Current HOS247 Customers

 For drivers, who have purchased any engine-connected electronic log system before December 18, 2017, they can operate with their ABORDs up until December 16, 2019.
 Until then, HOS247 customers have the flexibility to operate in grandfathered AOBRD.
 In fact, you have complete support for two modes to ensure your fleet is in full compliance.